-These Armenian wedding traditions and customs are based upon Western Armenian cultural history, or Armenians of the diaspora and their descendants.
-These will help you understand church, dress, food, and reception customs in Armenian culture.
+These Armenian wedding traditions and customs are based upon Western Armenian cultural history or Armenians of the diaspora and their descendants.
+These will help you understand customs to do with church, dress, food, and reception in Armenian culture.
 These items are infrequently discussed when Armenian people are dating, but marriage brings a whole new level of cultural awareness.

 Orthodox Church Weddings

 The overwhelming majority of Armenians (85 to 90%) are Apostolic, also referred to as Armenian Orthodox, or Eastern Orthodox.
 The remainder are Catholic (less than 10%), and a very slim majority are Protestant (less than 5%).
 We will focus on some of the traditions of the Armenian Orthodox Church.

 - At least one person of the couple to be married is required to be Christian Orthodox (this includes Serb, Russian, Greek, and American Orthodox, as some Orthodox people choose a close-by church no matter their ethnicity).The other person need not convert, but must be Christian.

 - The couple is required in most churches to attend pre-wedding counseling administered by the church.
 Virginity for first marriages is still prized in Armenian-American culture -- for both brides and grooms -- although it is not strictly expected.
 This belief holds true even 100 years after the Armenian Genocide in newer generations.

 - Most clergy will only marry you physically inside the church, according to Orthodox tradition.
 This means no garden weddings, home weddings, etc.